muffetlab/kohana/system/guide/kohana/upgrading.md

 ## Changes

-- The `composer install` command is now required for dependency installation.
+- The `composer install` command is required for dependency installation since Kohana 3.4.4.
 Remember to run this command during upgrades.
-- A new `VENDOR_PATH` constant has been added.
-This constant is used to locate the vendor directory.
 - The global `EXT` constant has been removed.
 Explicitly specify `.php` or another file extension instead.

 ### Arr